Kathy’s House to make their house a home in 2022

 It’s been a very busy last couple months.Kenn Criswell, Kathy’s House Foundation

-But leading up to those busy months, were years of hard work to take Kathy’s House from a movement to a permanent home.
+Leading up to those busy months were years of hard work to take Kathy’s House from a movement to a permanent home.

 The hospitality house will help those in need in Marshall County….from families of patients at the hospital looking for a place to stay, to those who may be displaced by disaster.